-SI.
-Theme Sub- Previous knowledge & class in which acquired ired Expected Learning outcomes
+uo.
+0

-no. theme Previous knowledge (Class
+theme Previous knowledge Cl Class

 (ix) explain reflex action and it's types with the

 help of appropriate examples.

-(X) mention the structure and functions of
+$\frac{\smile}{}$ (x) mention the structure and functions of

 different parts of eye.

-- (xi) draw a labelled diagram of longitudinal
+$\overline{}$ (xi) draw a labelled diagram of longitudinal

 section of eye.

-- (xii) mention the differences between
+$\overline{}$ (Xii) mention the differences between

 monocular and binocular vision.

-(xiii) explain the process of accommodation
+$\overline{}$ (Xiii) explain the process of accommodation

 for looking at near and distant objects.

 (xiv) explain different defects of vision (e.g.

 Myopia, Hyperopia and Presbyopia) and

 their corrective measures using various

 lenses.

-- (XV) describe cataract and its corrective
+$\overline{}$ (xx) (xv) describe cataract and its corrective

 measures.

-e)Loco- (i) Able to describe how locomotory Ш Lear Learners will be able to :
+e)Loco- (i) Able to describe how locomotory I ПП Leari Learners will be able to:

-motion as organs (e.g. legs, wings etc.) look like (i) discuss the motivations behind locomotion
+motion as organs (e.g. legs, wings etc.) look like (i) d discuss the motivations behind locomotion

-a type of response in some familiar animals. - with examples.
+- a type of in some familiar animals. > with examples.

-in animals (ii) describe the process of locomotion of some
+, , , , , , , , , , , , , , , , , , , i esponse in animals $\overline{}$ (ii) d describe the process of locomotion of some

-animals (e.g. Amoeba, Paramoecium,
+a animals (e.g. Amoeba, Paramoecium,

-Previous knowledge Class (ii) Able to discuss changes in organs IV including llocomotory organs in animals IV to adapt themselves in different environment in which they live.
+I Euglena, Fish and Bird).

 SI.
-Theme Sub- Previous knowledge & class in which acquired ired Expected Learning outcomes (ii) Able to discuss changes in organs (iv) ear in locomotion of humans. (v) ear in locomotion of humans. (v) environment in which they live. (v) mention the role of skeletal muscles in environment of associated organs. (v) mention the role of skeletal muscles in movement of organs. no. theme Class (ii) Able to discuss changes in organs N (iii) mention the role of cerebellum and internal including llocomotory organs in animals ear in locomotion of humans. to adapt themselves in different iv) explain then role of movable bone-joints (v) mention the role of skeletal muscles ir movement of organs. епуноплени п млиси цлеу пус. in the movement of associated organs. movement of organs. (v) mention the role of skeletal muscles in movement of organs.
+Theme -qnS Previous knowledge & class in which acquired red Expected Learning outcomes no. theme Previous knowledge C Class (ii) Able to discuss changes in organs IV (iii) mention the role of cerebellum and internal IV (i iii) mention the role of cerebellum and internal including llocomotory organs in animals ear in locomotion of humans. to adapt themselves in different .i) (iv) explain then role of movable bone-joints CHARGING III WINCH ALCH IV. in the movement of associated organs. (v) mention the role of skeletal muscles in movement of organs.

-How the learners will learn (Learning indicators) :
+How the learners will learn (Learning indicators):

-The learners are able to speak about any concept in her/his own language. Ð

-- (ii) The learners are able to explain a concept in her/his own language. - The learners are able to mention relevant examples about a particular concept. (iii) - (iv) The learners are able to ask relevant questions during a discussion on a concept. - (v) The learners are able to cite relevant examples from the environment. - (vi) The learners are able to give appropriate explanation about a concept. - (vii) The learners are able to apply their knowledge appropriately.
+- The learners are able to speak about any concept in her/his own language. - The learners are able to explain a concept in her/his own language. - The learners are able to mention relevant examples about a particular concept. - (iv) The learners are able to ask relevant questions during a discussion on a concept. - (v) The learners are able to cite relevant examples from the environment.

+(vi) The learners are able to give appropriate explanation about a concept.

+(vii) The learners are able to apply their knowledge appropriately.